This IKEA hack is an amazing and incredibly useful way to use the IKEA Heat Cork Trivets for an entirely new purpose!

 Now, turn over the cork mat, holding the fabric in place at both sides as you do this.
 Your cork mat will now be face down, with the pocket set on the face down side.

 With the fabric that is now visible to the back of the mat, you will need to pull that fabric back, as taut as possible, and staple it to the back of the cork mat.
 Use as many staples as you feel you need to keep that fabric in place, and ensure that the pocket is taut and usable.

-How to Finish the Notice Boards
+How to Finish the Cork Notice Board